wajeht/commit/README.md

 # 🧑‍🍳 Recipe

-If you are super lazy and just want to use a single command to push stuff to `git` repository.
-Follow this!
+If you prefer a single command to push changes to your `git` repository, follow these steps:

-1. Make a make file
+1. Create a `Makefile`:

 ```bash
 $ touch Makefile
 ```

-2. Add these operation to `Makefile`
+2. Add the following operations to the `Makefile`:

 ```make
 push: